by Dr. Paul C. Eck and Dr. Lawrence Wilson

 á Infections, energetic and structural Imbalances.
 These are all internal stressors that, if left uncorrected, can eventually weaken the adrenals by forcing the body to mount a chronic stress response to these irritants.

 Toxic substances.
-These may include chlorine in water, polluted air,
+These may include chlorine in water, polluted air, mercury from

-controlled with adrenalin or cortisone, the adrenal hormones.
+with adrenalin or cortisone, the adrenal hormones.

 Medical therapy, particularly cortisone or prednisone therapy, weakens the adrenals by creating hormone imbalances.